jasonagriffis/active_directory/domain_controller/README.md

 08. Power off the virtual machine, edit its settings and go to _Options_ > _Advanced_ to select **Enable Template Mode (to be used for cloning)**

-09. Right click on the machine in the library, and creat a snapshot
+09. Right click on the machine in the library, and create a snapshot